New insights and perspectives on the natural gradient method: A Critical Analysis of Parameterization Invariance

 Let $\zeta$ be as above, and let $d_\theta$ and $d_\gamma$ be updates given in $\theta$-space and $\gamma$-space (resp.).
 Additively updating $\gamma$ by $d_\gamma$ and translating it back to $\theta$-space via $\zeta$ gives $\zeta(\gamma + d_\gamma)$.
 Measured by some non-specific norm $\| \cdot \|$, this differs from $\theta + d_\theta$ by:

 This can be rewritten and bounded as

-where $J_\zeta$ is the Jacobian of $\zeta$ and we have used $\theta = \zeta(\gamma)$.
+where $J_\zeta$ is the Jacobian of $\zeta$, and we have used $\theta = \zeta(\gamma)$.

-The first term on the RHS of eqn.~\ref{eqn:invar_bound} measures the extent to which $\zeta( \gamma + d_\gamma)$ fails to be predicted by the first-order Taylor series approximation of $\zeta$ centered at $\gamma$ (i.e. the locally optimal affine approximation of $\zeta$ at $\gamma$).
-This quantity will depend on the size of $d_\gamma$ and the degree of smoothness of $\gamma$, and in case where $\zeta$ is affine, it will be exactly $0$.
-We can further bound it by applying Taylor's theorem, which gives
+The first term on the RHS of eqn.~\ref{eqn:invar_bound} measures the extent to which $\zeta( \gamma + d_\gamma)$ fails to be predicted by the first-order Taylor series approximation of $\zeta$ centered at $\gamma$ (i.e. the local affine approximation of $\zeta$ at $\gamma$).
+This quantity will depend on the size of $d_\gamma$, and the amount of curvature in $\gamma$.
+In the case where $\zeta$ is affine, it will be exactly $0$.
+We can further bound it by applying Taylor's theorem for each component of $\zeta$, which gives